rf20008/TheDiscordMathProblemBotRepo2/README.md

 # License

-This discord bot is licensed under the combined terms of the GNU license and the MIT license.
+This discord bot is licensed under the combined terms of the GNU license and the MIT license. (due to nextcord being licensed under the MIT license)

 # If you run into issues
 If you run into any issues create an issue or DM me (ay136416#2707)).